statpascal/spc/readme.md

 StatPascal is a Pascal based language (similar to pre-object Turbo Pascal) with vector extensions commonly used in statistical computing.
 It is designed as an embeddable system providing fast Pascal type scripting to host applications by generating X64 and ARM64 assembly code.

+StatPascal is written in C++ and uses the
-It uses the Linux calling conventions on these architectures so the generated code does *not* work under Windows oder MacOS.
+Linux calling conventions on the above architectures so the generated code does *not* work under Windows oder MacOS.

 As a toy project, a code generator for the TI99/4A (see next section) is in